How to craft a kick-ass press release

 Don’t be disheartened if your first press release isn’t published.
 You will hone your writing skills and news sense as you craft each release and will eventually build up the know-how and contacts for success.

-If you’re struggling to write a press release, I’d be happy to do the work for you – in a fraction of the time.
-Get in touch at email@example.com.
+If you’re struggling to write a press release, I’m happy to do the work for you – in a fraction of the time.
+Send me a message.